 Rampant Content Piracy

 However, despite their best efforts, an estimated 16% of worldwide piracy content comes from the platform.
-This could potentially translate to billions of dollars in lost revenue due to content piracy.
+This could translate to billions of dollars in lost revenue due to content piracy.

 Password Sharing

-Though this may not favor certain subscribers, it is undeniable that the company has to quickly find a solution to the issue of password sharing among users.
-It is estimated that over 100 million subscribers globally share their Netflix account login details, including 30 million users in the U.S. The loss of potential revenue caused by the practice (estimated to be as high as $6 billion yearly) has motivated the company to adopt several policies to address this issue.
+Though this may not favor certain subscribers, it was undeniable that the company had to quickly find a solution to the issue of password sharing among users.
+In 2023, it was estimated that over 100 million subscribers globally shared their Netflix account login details, including 30 million users in the U.S.

 Failure to Invest In a Greener Future